sarthakpranesh/HummingNote/README.md

 ## About

-Note taking app inspired from Google Keep and Humming Birds
+Note taking app inspired from Google Keep and Hummingbird

 <br />